Fair Resource Allocation in Federated Learning: Introduction

 In this work, we propose \qffl, a novel optimization objective that addresses fairness issues in federated learning.
-Inspired by work in fair resource allocation for wireless networks, \qffl minimizes an aggregate \emph{reweighted} loss parameterized by $q$ such that the devices with higher loss are given higher relative weight to encourage less variance (i.e., more fairness) in the accuracy distribution.
-Adaptively minimizing such a modified objective avoids the burden of hand-crafting fairness constraints, and results in a flexible framework in which the objective can be tuned depending on the desired amount of fairness.
-In addition, we propose a lightweight and scalable distributed method, \qfflavg, to solve \qffl, which carefully accounts for important characteristics of the federated setting such as communication-efficiency and low participation of devices~\cite{bonawitz2019towards,mcmahan2016communication}.
+Inspired by work in fair resource allocation for wireless networks, \qffl minimizes an aggregate \emph{reweighted} loss parameterized by $q$ such that the devices with higher loss are given higher relative weight.
+We show that this objective encourages a device-level definition of fairness in the federated setting, which generalizes standard accuracy parity by measuring the degree of uniformity in performance across devices.
+As a motivating example, we examine the test

+accuracy distribution of a model trained via a baseline approach (\fedavg) vs. \qffl in Figure~\ref{fig: example}.
+Due to the variation in the data across devices, the model accuracy is quite poor on some devices.
+By using \qffl, we can maintain the same overall average accuracy while ensuring a more fair/uniform quality of service across the network.
+Adaptively minimizing our \qffl objective results in a flexible framework that can be tuned depending on the desired amount of fairness.

+To solve \qffl in massive federated networks, we additionally propose a lightweight and scalable distributed method, \qfflavg.
+Our method carefully accounts for important characteristics of the federated setting such as communication-efficiency and low participation of devices~\citep{bonawitz2019towards,mcmahan2016communication}.
+The method also reduces the overhead of tuning the hyperparameter $q$ in \qffl by dynamically estimating the step-sizes associated with different values of $q$.

-\textbf{Contributions.} We summarize our contributions as follows.
-First, we propose \qffl, a novel objective that can improve the fairness of the accuracy distribution in federated learning.
-Second, we design a scalable method, \qfflavg, that can efficiently solve the proposed objective in massive federated networks.
-Finally, through extensive experiments on federated datasets with both convex and non-convex models, we demonstrate the fairness and flexibility of \qffl and the efficiency of \qfflavg compared with existing baselines.
-Empirically, \qffl is able to reduce the variance of accuracies across devices by 45\% on average while maintaining the same overall average accuracy.
+Through extensive experiments on federated datasets with both convex and non-convex models, we demonstrate the fairness and flexibility of \qffl and the efficiency of \qfflavg compared with existing baselines.
+In terms of fairness, \qffl is able to reduce the variance of accuracies across devices by 45\% on average while maintaining the same overall average accuracy.
+In terms of efficiency, our distributed method, \qfflavg, is capable of solving the proposed objective orders-of-magnitude more quickly than other baselines.
+Finally, while we consider our approaches primarily in the context of federated learning, we also demonstrate that \qffl can be applied to other related problems such as meta-learning, helping to produce fair initializations across multiple tasks.